-Florida-Friendly Landscaping The may include the use of soil amendments to increase the water holding capacity of sandy soils or improve the drainage of heavy soils, or other applicable principles or techniques.
+Florida-Friendly Landscaping TM may include the use of soil amendments to increase the water holding capacity of sandy soils or improve the drainage of heavy soils, or other applicable principles or techniques.
 The use of turf that does not need supplemental irrigation, such as Bahia, is encouraged.
 Alternatives to the use of turf are also encouraged, such as drought resistant shrubs and ground cover.
-Codominant (V-crotched) trees are not acceptable. - D. C. Unless stated otherwise, required tress trees shall be a specify designated Celass "C" or higher, as defined in the Table of Tree Classification evaluation compiled maintained by the Ddepartment.
+Codominant - D. C. Unless stated otherwise, required tress trees shall be a specify designated Celass "C" or higher, as defined in the Table of Tree Classification evaluation compiled maintained by the Ddepartment.
 Existing trees which are healthy, well maintained and are in class "C" or higher may be used to meet tree planting requirements and no